-IV.B.1.e) Interpersonal and Communication Skills

-Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
-(Core)

-IV.B.1.f) Systems-based Practice

-Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
-(Core)

-IV.C.
-Curriculum Organization and Fellow Experiences

-IV.C.1.
-The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity.
-(Core)

-IV.C.1.a) Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.
-(Core) IV.C.1.b) Clinical experiences should be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.
-(Core) IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of addiction.
-(Core) IV.C.3.
-Fellows must have a minimum of 12 months of clinical experience.
-(Core) IV.C.4.
-Fellows must have responsibility throughout their educational program for providing longitudinal outpatient care that is supervised by one or more members of the adolescent medicine faculty.
-(Core) IV.C.5.
-The program must provide training in and include an appropriate balance among clinical, didactic, teaching, and research activities.
+IV.B.1.e) Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) IV.B.1.f) Systems-based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care. ^(Core) IV.C.
+Curriculum Organization and Fellow Experiences IV.C.1.
+The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity. ^(Core) IV.C.1.a) Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback. ^(Core) IV.C.1.b) Clinical experiences should be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement. ^(Core) IV.C.2.
+The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of addiction. ^(Core) IV.C.3.
+Fellows must have a minimum of 12 months of clinical experience. ^(Core)

+IV.C.4.
+Fellows must have responsibility throughout their educational program for providing longitudinal outpatient care that is supervised by one or more members of the developmental-behavioral faculty. ^(Core) IV.C.5.
+Fellows must have a formally structured educational program in the clinical and basic sciences related to developmental-behavioral pediatrics.
 (Core) IV.C.6.
-The program must provide education in the broad and diverse knowledge base of this multidisciplinary field which focuses on the unique physical, psychological, and social characteristics of adolescents and young adults, and their health care problems and needs.
-(Core) IV.C.7.
-Fellow education must include experience in serving as a role model and providing supervision to residents and/or medical students.
-(Core) IV.C.8.
-Fellows must have a formally structured educational program in the clinical and basic sciences related to adolescent medicine.
-(Core) IV.C.8.a) The program must utilize didactic and clinical experience for fellow education.
-(Core) IV.C.8.b) Adolescent medicine conferences must occur regularly, and must involve active fellow participation in planning and implementation.
-(Core) IV.C.8.c) Fellow education must include instruction in: IV.C.8.c).(1) basic and fundamental disciplines, as appropriate to adolescent medicine, such as anatomy, physiology, biochemistry, embryology, pathology, microbiology, pharmacology, immunology, genetics, and nutrition/metabolism; (Core) IV.C.8.c).(2) pathophysiology of disease, reviews of recent advances in clinical medicine and biomedical research, conferences dealing with complications and death, as well as the scientific, ethical, and legal implications of confidentiality and informed consent; (Core)
+Fellow education must include experience in serving as a role model and providing supervision to residents and/or medical students. ^(Core) IV.C.6.a) The program must utilize didactic and clinical experience for fellow education. $^{\rm (Core)}$ IV.C.6.b) Developmental-behavioral pediatrics conferences must occur regularly, and must involve active fellow participation in planning and implementation. ^(Core) IV.C.6.c) Fellow education must include instruction in: IV.C.6.c).(1) basic and fundamental disciplines, as appropriate to developmental-behavioral pediatrics, such as anatomy, physiology, biochemistry, embryology, pathology, pharmacology, immunology, genetics, and nutrition/metabolism; ^(Core) IV.C.6.c).(2) pathophysiology of disease, reviews of recent advances in clinical medicine and biomedical research, conferences dealing with complications and death, as well as the scientific, ethical, and legal implications of confidentiality and informed consent; and, ^(Core) IV.C.6.c).(3) the economics of health care and current health care management issues, such as cost-effective patient care, practice management, preventive care, population health, quality improvement, resource allocation, and clinical outcomes. ^(Core) IV.C.7.
+Fellow education must include instruction and experience in providing

-IV.C.8.c).(3) bioethics; (Core)